PostHog/posthog.com/contents/blog/0-to-hero.md

 It was time for our bigger launch – [we posted on Hacker News](https://news.ycombinator.com/item?id=22376732), it went well (because we'd achieved the other steps first), and this got us well past this number.

-After the massive bump on launch day, however, our growth settled to a level that was noticeably higher than before.
+After the massive bump on launch day, our growth settled to a level that was noticeably higher than before.

 <Put in some kind of graph to show this>